thatskriptkid/apk-infector-Archinome-PoC/README.md

 If nothing helped, try to play with the `-min-api` parameter when compiling payload classes.
 If nothing worked, then create an issue on github.

 PoC includes files from https://github.com/avast/apkparser.

 I am not a Go developer so forgive me for the quality of code

-TODO
+# TODO

-1. Better project structure/ buildling instruction
-2. Add signing in golang
+1. Add signing in golang
-3. Add capability to inject frida-gadget
+2. Add capability to inject frida-gadget
-4. Create anti debug frida gadget according to https://docs.google.com/presentation/d/1BktWJ91ill5iI_-ENzh2Uq14BGIHxxpONzNYybYJIC4/edit#slide=id.p.
+3. Create anti debug frida gadget according to https://docs.google.com/presentation/d/1BktWJ91ill5iI_-ENzh2Uq14BGIHxxpONzNYybYJIC4/edit#slide=id.p.
 Add this to project.
+4. Get rid of Manifest unpacking